catheg88/yep/notes.md

 -benchBnB front-end auth makes several GET requests always, so when you refresh the page the screen flickers from the login form to logged in
-  -solution:  style the header so that before it loads, it's "LOADING" -add validation to the review form
--refreshing always takes you to home screen.
+  -solution:  style the header so that before it loads, it's "LOADING" -add validation to the review form, and error handling -refreshing always takes you to home screen.

+done:
 -signing in to add a review takes you to home screen

-questions:
--